 The family, people and small businesses, on the other hand, are virtually isolated from the government starting from the day voting is completed.
 They become blurry faces with only statistical numbers attached to them.
 People’s only connection with their government is a one-way impersonal process through media news, and sometimes through government press releases and websites.
 Media? – Let us talk about it at some other time.
 For now let us try to examine to what extent people’s choices of political executives can function within the constraints of non-elected bureaucracy that surround and overwhelm them with their inner professional knowledge of state affairs.

 I would like to start this piece with a BBC news that appeared on 12 July 2016: Larry the Cat escapes Downing Street Eviction.
 It says, Larry the civil servant (image credit: anon) keeps his job to continue controlling the 10 Downing Street mice.
-The news came when David Cameron, the then British prime minister had to vacate his official residence after defeat in the Brexit vote.
+The news came when David Cameron, the then chauvinist British prime minister - an advocate of British supremacy - had to vacate his official residence after being defeated in the Brexit vote.
 David Cameron vacating the residence after the defeat is democracy – and Larry keeping the job no matter what happens is bureaucracy.

 Government bureaucracy is highly hierarchical and the rules of business pass through several layers before decisions are made.
 This process makes the government bureaucracy very inefficient, and the term bureaucratic red tape is used to describe it.
 The Red Tape rules of business can even prevent elected political leaders from meddling in administrative affairs in some sectors and cases – people are told that these are political interferences.
 One may wonder where democracy begins and where it stops.

 Similar is the case with the bureaucracies of other organizations.
 Some say, the bureaucracies of world bodies such as UN, IMF, World Bank, world sport controlling bodies are even worse.
+These bureaucrat-run organizations - including the EU can easily veer towards the lines of thinking - that are likely to contain dictatorial undertones in their decision making.
 In for-profit corporations, bureaucratic decisions are made rather quickly and arbitrarily, but often within shaky intricacies of unaccountability.

 We can go on and on discussing all different bureaucracies.
 Let us focus, for simplicity and convenience, on civil administration in the rest of this piece.
 But before doing so it may help spending a little time on the evolution of the bureaucratic system.